giomatosdepina/google-it-support-learning-journey1/course-1-technical-support-fundamentals/week-1-notes.md

        -How we as humans interact with our computer (mobile app, web browser, etc...)

     7. Users
        -interacts with the user (MOST IMPORTANT) Utilizing problem solving tactics to identify issues and solutions

+### Module 2

+# Hardware
+- Computer monitor, desktop (this can go on or on below setup), mouse, webcam, etc...

+- Ports are connection points that we can connect devices to that extend the fucntionality of our computer

 ### Key Vocab